Chennai power cut: These areas in Chennai will face a power cut today

-The Tamil Nadu Generation and Distribution Corporation (Tangedco) has announced that power will be suspended in parts of Chennai today in Tambaram, Guindy, Porur, KK Nagar, Avadi, Perambur, Ponneri/strong> for carrying out maintenance work in the city.
+The Tamil Nadu Generation and Distribution Corporation (Tangedco) has announced that power will be suspended in parts of Chennai today in Chepauk, Porur, Mylapore, Kottivakkam, KK Nagar, Guindy, Perambur, Tambaram for carrying out maintenance work in the city.

 Parts of Chennai will face a power shutdown from 9 am to 2 pm, with supply expected to resume before 2 pm if the work is completed.